shenzekun/see-dirtree/README.md

 tree -c
 ```

-* You can specify a directory to generate structure tree
+* You can specify a directory to generate catalog tree

 ```
-tree -d src
+tree -d "src"
 ```